 The connector is used to authenticate to an external SSO user directory.
-It acts like the traditional authentication methodology: the end user needs to enter is username and password to either get acess to the system or in 99.9% of the time in SOLABS QM, to perform an e-signature.
+It acts as the traditional authentication methodology: the end-user needs to enter his username and password to either get access to the system or in 99.9% of the time in QM10, to perform an e-Signature.

 Authentication sequence using the SSO connector

-Can external users access my SOLABS QM through Azure SSO?
+Can external users access my QM10 through Azure SSO?

-Yes, you can grant access to external users such has manufacturers, vendors, clients, auditors, etc. and still use the SSO feature.
-SOLABS QM pulls its user information from the Azure Active Directory, therefore any user available there can be granted access to the software.
+Yes, you can grant access to external users such as manufacturers, vendors, clients, auditors, etc. and still use the SSO feature.
+QM10 pulls its user information from the Azure Active Directory, therefore any user available there can be granted access to the software.